 - XML RPC – one of the most serious threats is exploitation of the remote publishing functions – most people never need it turned on.

-- REST API – another threat area – disabling for for not-logged-in users makes sense
+- REST API – another threat area – disabling for not-logged-in users makes sense

 301 Permanent Redirection

-Where page file names are being amended to verbose, keyword rich URLs, redirection of old page name to new page name is crucial to prevent de-indexing and loss of rankings.
+Where page file names are being amended to verbose, keyword-rich URLs, redirection of old page names to new page names is crucial to prevent de-indexing and loss of rankings.

 CMS Plugins for a WordPress Website Redesign

-How to rebuild a WordPress website to look more like a CMS (content Management System) to search engines and visitors.
+How to rebuild a WordPress website to look more like a CMS (Content Management System) for search engines and visitors.
 You need to gain better leverage from Categories and Tags… Categories and Tags can generate great landing pages, with pathways into your important content.
-By default, they lack accurate descriptive Header tags, and have no introductory text paragraphs that can be engineered to improve rankings.
+By default, they lack accurate descriptive Header tags and have no introductory text paragraphs that can be engineered to improve rankings.

 - Category SEO Meta Tags – if your design theme does not support this, you can generate custom Title and Description meta-tags for each Category and Tag.
-Add a proper page Heading, and introductory paragraphs for individual Category page.
-Especially designed to be compatible with All In One SEO Pack.
+Add a proper page Heading, and introductory paragraphs for the individual Category pages.
+Specially designed to be compatible with All In One SEO Pack.
 This plugin can make a huge difference to the perceived value of auto-generated Category and Tag pages.
-Some themes have similar functionailty, in which case you won’t need a plugin.
+Some themes have similar functionality, in which case you won’t need a plugin.

-For a website that has very large volumes of content on multiple topics, pages can become deeply nested and conventional menu structured become unwieldy.
+For a website that has very large volumes of content on multiple topics, pages can become deeply nested and the conventional menu structure becomes unwieldy.
 There are some very good plugins available to automate the appearance of Section sub-menus in sidebars, to provide better access to subpages.
 These include;

 - Hierarchical Pages – Adds sidebar widgets to display a context-based list of “nearby” pages, and to display nested categories.